SylanProjects/FootballJetsProject/ReadMe.md

 The game is designed around the Gamepad therefore Gamepad is recommended but it can also be played with keyboard by setting the keys in the Input section when turning On the game.

-**Other**

-/ReportBackup includes the Diagrams made for the report and the report itself in .docx format.

-/ReportBackup/Pictures includes the pictures and screenshots used throughout the project.